tmatijev/jquery.jsBem/README.md

 });
 ```

+Note that you can use nested blocks but with different data attribute name.

 ## Options ##

 * __bemESeparator__ - BEM Element separator.
 You don't have to use default double underscore as BEM officialy proposed.